dandeviant/Daffman-File-Manager/README.md

 Next task:<br>
 - Write the code for AES encryption using PyAesCrypt
 - Extension used is .enc or .aes
-- Add change password
+- Add change password features for all user
-- Add
+- Add owner id to file hash sql table and display ownership
 <br>

 Later:<br>